mhe747/dawnboard/README.md

 ------

 ## I2C

 	in Target :
 	$ opkg install i2c-tools

+	I2C had been specified as working at 400 khz.

 	I2C4 of the Beagleboard-X15 is connected to BeagleSDR.
 WWe then assume using i2c4, which in Linux is /dev/i2c-3 We try to detect all connected devices on I2C4 bus.